International communication center: History

 In May 2024, the newspaper Zhejiang Daily established an ICC for the province.
 It signed an agreement with the University of Nottingham Ningbo China the following month.
 The province hosts at least 16 separate ICCs.
 In June 2024, Tianjin formed an ICC that aims to "serve the country's overall public diplomacy."
 In June 2024, the Sichuan ICC inaugurated a branch center in São Paulo, Brazil in cooperation with Kuaishou.
 In September 2024, the Tibet Autonomous Regional Committee of the CCP launched an ICC based in Lhasa to coordinate government narratives about the region.
 The International Campaign for Tibet condemned the launch.
 In December 2024, the creation of the Xinjiang ICC was announced by a local office of the Cyberspace Administration of China and the Guangzhou Daily Newspaper Group formed an in-house ICC.
 Also in December 2024, the propaganda department of the Shaanxi Provincial Committee of the CCP partnered with Shaanxi Television and Radio Group to form an ICC.

 In February 2025, the Wenzhou ICC established a liaison office with a local overseas Chinese group in Prato.
 In March 2025, Guyuan's local CCP propaganda office signed an agreement with China Daily to create an ICC to promote the city to the world, and Luoyang inaugurated its own ICC.
 In April 2025, Wangcheng launched an ICC in conjunction with the creation of "international communication volunteer teams" from three Hunan universities.
 In June 2025, the Hainan International Media Center (HIMC) was created with the support of state broadcaster Hainan Television and the China Council for the Promotion of International Trade to focus on Sino-Arab relations.
 In July 2025, China National Petroleum Corporation inaugurated its own ICC to "tell China’s petroleum story well and spread China’s petroleum voice."

-As of December 2024, over 70 ICCs have been established.
+As of 2025, there are more than 200 ICCs in operation.
 Many ICCs have struggled with hiring talent as native-level foreign language skills are required and, therefore, have begun signing cooperation agreements with foreign universities for talent.
+Some observers have noted that ICCs' ambition to tailor content to local audiences is fundamentally constrained by CCP propaganda directives.
+In 2026, ICCs have increasingly utilized artificial intelligence and overseas English-language influencers.